 What Are the Symptoms of Trichomoniasis?

-Like many other sexually transmitted infections, trichomoniasis presents differently in men and women.
+Like many other sexually transmitted infections, trichomoniasis symptoms are different in men and women.
 Women are more likely to experience symptoms compared to men.
 Many men remain asymptomatic.
 In women, the symptoms can include frothy discharge, which may be green-yellow in color and have a strong odor.
 Women can also experience pain when urinating and itching or irritation of the vagina.
 They might feel discomfort during sexual intercourse and, rarely, pain in the lower abdomen.
 For men, symptoms are usually milder.
 They might experience burning after urination or ejaculation.
 They can also get a mild discharge or irritation of the penis.

 How Common Is Trichomoniasis?